defarbs/defarbs.github.io/_posts/2019-11-23-htb-chainsaw.md

 ### Smart Contract Exploitation

-So from here, I began writing my manual exploit to try and get an initial shell from the smart contract code already provided.
+So from here, I began writing my exploit to try and get an initial shell from the smart contract code already provided.
 <p><br></p>
 I started by importing required modules with `python`.
 I initially had to install `web3` prior to importing it with python, so I went ahead and did that first: